Italian ironclad Venezia: Service history

+The ship's first major activity came soon after commissioning, serving as the flagship of Rear Admiral de Monale.
+In mid-1873, she several other Italian warships sailed to Spain during the Cantonal rebellion, along with a significant number of warships from other countries.
+In September, she and the aviso Authion were anchored off Escombreras, along with the British ironclad HMS Lord Warden and gunboats Torch, Hart, and Pheasant, and the Austro-Hungarian gunboat SMS Velebich.

 On 23 November 1879, Venezia ran aground off Zakynthos, Greece, but she was later refloated.
 Venzia was converted into a torpedo training ship in 1881; her sailing rig was cut down and she was equipped with four 75 mm guns and four 57 mm guns.
 Her crew was significantly reduced to 302 officers and men.
 She served in this capacity until 23 August 1895 in La Spezia.
 The ship was stricken that year and had been broken up by 1896.